Teaching and Learning Resource Center

 Technology tools at Ohio State

-As part of Ohio State’s commitment to digital literacy, the Office of Technology and Digital Innovation provides access to a variety of learning technologies and digital tools.
+No matter what devices your students use, they share access to the learning technologies made available to them by the university.
+As part of Ohio State's commitment to digital literacy, the Office of Technology and Digital Innovation provides a variety of digital tools, apps, and software.

 • Technology that supports learning.
-From centrally supported tools like CarmenCanvas and the eLearning toolset, to Microsoft 365 and other approved cloud-based apps and software, Ohio State students have many tools at their disposal to engage in class and complete coursework.
+From centrally supported tools like CarmenCanvas and the rest of the eLearning toolset, to Microsoft 365 and other university-vetted apps and software, Ohio State students have many tools at their disposal to engage in class and complete their coursework.

 UX Tip